 "I guess I found my future through Billy Name's eye.
 I saw his pictures of the Warhol Factory when I was in college and I thought, oh that's the place to get to.
 Everyone is so beautiful and it looks brilliant and complicated-art, music, film, but most of all a kind of wild life.
 It looked like the future as I imagined it." – Glenn O'Brien, from his introduction to Billy Name: The Silver Age.

-Gerard Malanga described the upcoming book as, “the most important book about Warhol” and at 448 pages it is the most comprehensive account of the 1960s by Billy Name.
+Gerard Malanga described The Silver Age as, “the most important book about Warhol.”
+At 448-pages it is the most comprehensive account of the 1960s as experienced by Billy Name and the people who knew him.
 The book was launched in November 2014 at New York City’s MILK Gallery alongside an exhibition curated by James and Rygle which was the largest exhibition of Name’s photographs ever organized.
-The opening reception was attended by nearly two thousand people who waited in line to meet Name and see his photographs, many of which were on display for the first time.
+More than 100 photographs and objects were on view alongside several of Warhol’s movies featuring Name including Hairicut #2 and two Screen Tests.
+The opening reception was attended by nearly two thousand people who waited in line to meet Name and see his photographs up close, many of which were exhibited for the first time.

-(Left) Name with his portrait of Edie Sedgwick.
-(Right) Name making final preparations for his exhibition at MILK. with Tony Nourmand, Dagon James, and Anastasia James, 2014.
+(Left) Name with his 1965 portrait of Edie Sedgwick.
+(Right) Name making final preparations for his exhibition at MILK with Tony Nourmand, Dagon James, and Anastasia (Rygle) James, 2014.
+Photos: Courtesy and © Michael Zagaris

 Billy Name appointed Dagon James as his heir and executor to continue the work they started together years earlier.
-In the final six years of his life, Name gave James detailed instructions regarding how his life’s work should be presented and preserved after his passing, instructions that James continues to carry out to this day.
+Name gave James detailed instructions regarding how his life’s work should be preserved and presented and spent years meticulously training James how to reproduce and print of his photographs.

 Billy Name and Dagon James, 2014.
-Photo © and courtesy Hunter Barnes.
+Photo: Courtesy and © Hunter Barnes.

 Much of the information and many of the quotes in this biography were compiled from oral histories and extensive research conducted by Anastasia and Dagon James.
 They are grateful for the scholarship of many individuals: in particular, Steven Watson, specifically his 2003 book Factory Made: Warhol and the Sixties (Watson page numbers above reference this publication) and Gary Comenas who runs WarholStars.org who have thoughtfully, accurately, and respectfully written about Billy Name in their respective publication and who Name thought very highly of.
-The James’s would also like to acknowledge the scholarship and research of all of the individuals at the Andy Warhol Film Project, specifically Callie Angell and Claire Henry and current and former employees of The Andy Warhol Museum including Matt Wrbican, Greg Pierce, Greg Burchard, Patrick Smith, and Eric Shiner.
-The James’ would also like to express their gratitude to everyone who over the years have opened their archives and shared their memories of Name including Gerard Malanga, John Cale, Glenn O’ Brien, Brigid Berlin, Bibbe Hansen, Sean Carillo, Diane di Prima, Neil Printz, Vincent Fremont, Shelly Fremont, Danny Fields, Robert Heide, Allen Midgette, Viva, and Mary Woronov.
-An enormous amount of gratitude goes to Tony Nourmand, the publisher of Billy Name: The Silver Age, who not only made the the first comprehensive publication of Name’s work possible, but generously granted Name and James creative control over their book.
+The James’ would also like to acknowledge the scholarship and research of all of the individuals at the Andy Warhol Film Project, specifically Callie Angell and Claire Henry and current and former employees of The Andy Warhol Museum including Matt Wrbican, Matt Gray, Greg Pierce, Greg Burchard, and Eric Shiner.
+The James’ would also like to express their gratitude to everyone who over the years have opened their archives and shared their memories of Name including Gerard Malanga, John Cale, Glenn O’ Brien, Gillian McCain, Brigid Berlin, Bibbe Hansen, Sean Carillo, Diane di Prima, Neil Printz, Vincent Fremont, Shelly Fremont, Danny Fields, Robert Heide, Allen Midgette, Viva, and Mary Woronov.